EsauPR/CIMAT-Numerical-Methods/homeworks/18. Eigen V - Jacobi Method/README.md

-# Solver for Inverse Matrix
+# Eigen Solver with Jacobi method

 ## Task

-Implementation to compute a Inverse Matrix.
+Implementation to find the eigen values and eigen vector using the Jacobi Method.

 ## Compilation